scalatra/scalatra-website/guides/web-services/cors.md

 You can configure your application to be more restrictive by using the following init params.

-`context.initParameters("org.scalatra.cors.allowedOrigins") = "http://example.com:8080 http://foo.example.com"`
+`context.initParameters("org.scalatra.cors.allowedOrigins") = "http://example.com:8080,http://foo.example.com"`
-- List the hosts and ports which will be allowed to make cross-origin requests, separated by spaces (* by default).
+- List the hosts and ports which will be allowed to make cross-origin requests, separated by commas (* by default).

 `context.initParameters("org.scalatra.cors.allowedMethods") = "GET"` - List what HTTP methods will be